DivyanshTiwari20/Divtt/README.md

 Ensure you have the right to scrape content from websites before using this tool.
 Always respect robots.txt files and website terms of service.

 ## Future Updates
-The creator is open to feedback and plans to update the tool in the future.
+I am open to feedback and plans to update the tool in the future.
 Stay tuned for new features and improvements!